Bioactive glass: Mechanism of activity

 Later, it was discovered that the morphology of the gel surface layer was a key component in determining the bioactive response.
 This was supported by studies on bioactive glasses derived from sol-gel processing.
 Such glasses could contain significantly higher concentrations of SiO2 than traditional melt-derived bioactive glasses and still maintain bioactivity (i.e., the ability to form a mineralized hydroxyapatite layer on the surface).
 The inherent porosity of the sol-gel-derived material was cited as a possible explanation for why bioactivity was retained, and often enhanced with respect to the melt-derived glass.

 Subsequent advances in DNA microarray technology enabled an entirely new perspective on the mechanisms of bioactivity in bioactive glasses.
 Previously, it was known that a complex interplay existed between bioactive glasses and the molecular biology of the implant host, but the available tools did not provide a sufficient quantity of information to develop a holistic picture.
 Using DNA microarrays, researchers are now able to identify entire classes of genes that are regulated by the dissolution products of bioactive glasses, resulting in the so-called "genetic theory" of bioactive glasses.
 The first microarray studies on bioactive glasses demonstrated that genes associated with osteoblast growth and differentiation, maintenance of extracellular matrix, and promotion of cell-cell and cell-matrix adhesion were up-regulated by conditioned cell culture media containing the dissolution products of bioactive glass.

 Medical uses

 S53P4 bioactive glass was first used in a clinical setting as an alternative to bone or cartilage grafts in facial reconstruction surgery.
 The use of artificial materials as bone prosthesis had the advantage of being much more versatile than traditional autotransplants, as well as having fewer postoperative side effects.

 There is tentative evidence that bioactive glass by the composition S53P4 may also be useful in long bone infections.
 Support from randomized controlled trials, however, is still not available as of 2015.

+Novamin, a toothpaste additive that contains 45S5 bioactive glass, has been shown to significantly reduce dental sensitivity as indicated in a randomized controlled trial.